sreenidhi608/sreenidhi608/README.md

-# Hi there, I'm Sreenidhi 👋
+# Hi there, I'm Sreenidhi! 👋

 Welcome to my GitHub!
 I'm a student at **UC Irvine (UCI)** and currently an **AI/ML Fellow at BTT Cornell Tech**.
 My passion lies at the intersection of data, machine learning, and creative tech solutions — with a curiosity to learn and build projects that create real impact.